openstack/bifrost/doc/source/user/architecture.rst

     Uses HTTP port 8080 by default (can be changed via the ``file_url_port`` parameter).

-    When TLS is enabled, Nginx serves as a TLS proxy for Ironic and Inspector.
-    It listens on ports 6385 and 5050 and passes requests to the services via unix sockets.
+    When TLS is enabled, Nginx serves as a TLS proxy for Ironic.
+It listens on port 6385 and passes requests to the service via a unix socket.

 dnsmasq_
     Dnsmasq is used as a DHCP and TFTP server (but not for DNS by default)